 Color mode

-Light/dark/auto color mode with an SSR-safe, flash-free theme.
+Light/dark/auto color mode with an SSR-safe, flash-free theme, plus the opt-in color palettes.

 Overview